zetashift/hands-on-scala-code/README.md

 - Async using Futures and parallel programming in Scala
 - Web scraping and querying web API's
 - Metals and Ammonite script need a comment in VSCode to specifiy which Scala version to use
+- Cask, a Scala backend framework and WebSockets

 # Notes